-As of the date of this MD&A, the Company operates one cultivation and production facility in Tampa, FL (the "Tampa Facility"), producing various products ranging from tinctures, capsules, suppositories, topicals, inhalation vaporizers and edibles, and one cultivation facility in Zolfo Springs, FL (the "Sweetwater Facility").
+As of the date of this MD&A, the Company operates a cultivation and production facility in Tampa, FL (the "Tampa Facility"), a cultivation facility in Zolfo Springs, FL (the "Sweetwater Facility"), a cultivation facility in Polk City, FL (the "Polk Facility").
+The Tampa Facility produces various products ranging from suppositories, topicals, inhalation vaporizers, oral, smoking and edibles.

 The Tampa Facility is approximately 22,000 sq. ft. of indoor cultivation which includes 20,160 sq. ft. of flowering canopy over 6 levels.
-In August 2020, the Company secured the addition of a new 24,225 sf. building to the existing Tampa Facility with approximately 9,000 sf. of new cultivation area and approximately 15,000 sf. of new production and office space became fully operational during the second quarter of 2022.
+In August 2020, the Company secured the addition of a new 24,225 sf. building to the existing Tampa Facility with approximately 9,000 sf. of new cultivation area and approximately 15,000 sf. of new production and office space that became fully operational during the second quarter of 2022.